-There is legislation in place that protects the rights of workers to have a safe workplace.
+There is legislation in place that protects the rights of workers to have a safe workplace, which, if breached, could result in grounds for tendon injury at work claims.
 Your employer is obliged by law to ensure that you can work safely and should follow specific regulations to ensure that each employee can complete their job without risk to their health or wellbeing.

 Some of the ways an employer can do this are to: